-Our go-to brand for pretty florals, feminine prints, and stylish silhouettes, Peony was designed to inspire confidence.
+Peony is our go-to brand for pretty florals, feminine prints, and stylish retro silhouettes, Peony was designed to inspire confidence.
 Their entirely recycled and sustainable fabrics will also give you a little something extra to feel good about with every wear.
-We especially love this season's pretty glistening pistachio colour and this 70s inspired floral.
+Go for something classic like this seashell white "Holiday" balconette top or this Riviera-ready striped triangle.
 Shop the full range here.

-Recently worn by the likes of Lady Gaga, Kim Kardashian, Hailey Bieber, and Kaia Gerber, Bond-Eye is the Aussie swim label on the up and up.
+Worn by the likes of Lady Gaga, Kim Kardashian, Hailey Bieber, and Kaia Gerber, Bond-Eye is the Aussie swim label on the up and up.
 Designed and handmade in Aus, each of the pieces is fashioned in original unsized tubular fabric made famous in the 80s.
-Their latest drop is a collab with Australian model Jessica Gomes, and it's inspired by 80s-era streetwear in candy shades of tie-dye pink and green.
-We love!
 Shop here.

 If you're looking to get more bang for your buck with your swimmers this summer, you need to suss out Australian swimwear label Baiia.
 Each of their pieces can be styled in a few different ways—the "Wrapsuit" for example, can be styled up to four different ways, while the Baiia bikini can create six or more looks.
 Each piece has been made using planet-friendly fabrics too.
 Winning!
 Shop here.

 We love Sir's stunning, ethereal dresses and skirts for feeling like you're forever on holiday.
 The Australian brand's swimwear is equally as dreamy.
 Expect a mix of classic colours and 70s-inspired florals, across a broad range of elegant fashion-forward silhouettes.
 These are the perfect pool-side pieces.
 Shop here.